Skip to main content

 YTA Boot Camp

-High school students 14 years of age who wish to be YTAs in future summers are welcome to register for the week-long YTA Boot Camp.
-This is a week-long intensive training program guided by Smithsonian instructors and the program manager to develop strong, experienced future classes of YTAs.
-Completion of the Boot Camp offers applicants a priority for YTA selection the following summer.
+High school students 14 years of age who wish to be YTAs in future summers are welcome and encouraged to register for the week-long YTA Boot Camp.
+The YTA Boot Camp is week-long intensive training program guided by Smithsonian instructors and the program manager to develop strong, experienced future classes of YTAs.
+Completion of the YTA Boot Camp grants applicants a priority for YTA selection the following summer.
 Registration for YTA Boot Camp functions the same as registration for any other Smithsonian Summer Camp session.

 Apply to be a YTA